 The procedure can be carried out from the BIOS level of some computers or from inside the old DOS operating system.
 It’s easy to do but also rather easy to get it wrong.
 I followed the steps listed here.

 Once converted from a sophisticated RAID controller to a plain and simple Host Bus Adapter (HBA), an enterprise-grade board like the LSI 9211-8i is near-perfect for the job of managing the disks of a home/small business server.
-It has the performance you need and it’s cheap—you can find one on a well-known auction site for under £50.
+It has the performance you need and it’s cheap—you can find one on eBay for under £50.

-In part 1 we saw that OpenZFS arrays formatted as RAID-Z2 devote two disks to parity data.
+In part 1 we saw that OpenZFS arrays formatted as RAID-Z2 devote the equivalent of two disks to parity data.
 This means that any two disks in the array can fail before data is lost; fortunately, I’ve never had to put this to the test.